fedemelo/cupihorarios/README.md

    Windows:

-   The script is not compatible with Windows.
-To restore the database in a Windows machine, the following commands must be run in the `db` directory:
+   The scripts are not compatible with Windows.
+To restore the database in a Windows machine, the commands on the sceipt must be run manually in the `db` directory.

+   For example, to restore a database backup, run the following commands:

    ```batch
    psql -U postgres -c "DROP DATABASE IF EXISTS \"cupihorarios\";"